You want smart political talk without the meltdowns?

 Sean, how do they find you on social media?

-Yeah, it's S H A W N underscore F-A-R-A-S-H, anywhere a crown uh around uh social media, Twitter, Truthgetter, uh, Instagram.
+Yeah, it's S-H-A-W-N underscore F-A-R-A-S-H, anywhere around social media, Twitter, Truth, Getter, Instagram.

 There's no underscore.

-Uh, and so you could just find me there.
+And so you could just find me there.

-Yeah, you want to do a little something something here?
+Yeah, you want to do a little something, something here?

-You want to do a little bit?
+You want to do a little Trump?

 Let's go.

-Yeah, uh Mr. President, glad to have you back on the program.
+Mr. President, glad to have you back on the program.

 Chris Christie just yesterday really lit Twitter up because he's going after Nikki Haley for being too easy on you.